jyothishkjames/Seattle-Boston-Airbnb-Data-Analysis/README.md

     * The busiest time to visit Seattle/Boston?

-    * Compare the average daily price for a month over time(between the two cities).
+    * Compare the average daily price of listings for a month over time (between the two cities).

     * Predict the price of listings for Seattle/Boston.